 While the above list covers at-fault injuries, you still can file workers’ compensation, regardless of the reason for the accident.
 If another party was at fault for the mishap, you may be in your rights to sue for additional compensation.

-Therefore, it is important to speak to a construction accident attorney in Long Beach to review your case and determine the negligent party or parties and the reason for the accident.
+Therefore, it is important to speak to a construction accident attorney in California to review your case and determine the negligent party or parties and the reason for the accident.

 Investigating the Accident Scene